energywebfoundation/origin/docs/certificate-guides/exchange-inbox.md

 ## Transfer

 Mwh from certificates can be transferred to another Exchange Deposit address if you would like to perform a transfer or a sale off of the exchange interface.
 To transfer Mwh from a certificate to another Exchange inbox account, select the certificate that you would like to transfer and navigate to the Transfer tab.
-You can transfer Mwh more than one certificate at a time by selecting multiple certificates.

 ![certificate-exchangeinbox-transfer](images/certificates/certificate-exchangeinbox-transfer.png)